blazejkustra/dynamode/README.md

 * [ ] CLI tool to create/update table/index
 * [ ] Add possibility to have more than one suffix/prefix
 * [ ] Add PartiQL support
+* [ ] Decide if batchPut should return items if unprocessed items are returned